FlashHit/VU-PixelsMod/README.md

 # If you stil want pixelmod 1.4.4 ,dont worry look in archive.

 # Last update: 31-10-2022
-- Added Added nutcase damage for the TOWs on MB23 M142 BTR90 and LAV25 (needs tweak)
+- Added nutcase damage for the TOWs on MB23 M142 BTR90 and LAV25 (needs tweak)
-- Added Added nutcase damage for the airburst (primary weapon) on MB23 and M142  (needs tweak)
+- Added nutcase damage for the airburst (primary weapon) on MB23 and M142  (needs tweak)

 # Previous update: 28-10-2022
 - Added on BM23 and M142 more engine power